 is a fun, exciting and educational hobby that can last a lifetime and there are as many different ways to collect as there are collectors.
 I hope we can help with your way of collecting.
 If you collect just one team, one player one brand or a little bit of all kinds of cards I'm sure you will find things to add to your collection.
 We add new baseball trading card items all the time so you may want to bookmark The Baseball Card Shop site to your favorites list or add a link to our site on your home page and check back often so as not to miss out on cards you may want and be looking for.|

-September Sale Going on Now!
+Early Black Friday Sale Going on Now!
 Prices good whiles supplies last, sorry no rainchecks.
 Sales Prices good only for purchases online on this site.
-Sale Ends 4:00 PM EDT September 30th 2014.
+Sale Ends 4:00 PM EDT November 30th 2014.

 PLACING AN ORDER IS SAFE AND EASY